 Group Leaders, print this form to fill out or pass around at Pod meetings.
 When you’re ready, submit the report electronically to PPC (using the form listed in the “Reporting” section below).

 Please use the Restaurant Campaign Certificate Application and Reporting Form (click here for the Spanish version) to apply for a PlantPure Communities Restaurant Certificate, or to report on healthy meals that have been added to restaurant menus – including electronic menus, special inserts/cards, specials boards, and traditional menus.
-Note: This form may be used to report on menu changes at more than one restaurant.
+For details about the Certificate, please review the Action Sheet: Restaurant Certificate listed above.